 We welcome graduate students from CU Boulder and beyond into the Niwot Ridge LTER program.
-Summer funding is available for graduate students whose research directly tests hypotheses in our current Niwot VIII proposal, and logistical support—in the form of transportation, equipment use, data entry and processin— is available for all graduate students.
+Summer funding is available for graduate students whose research directly tests hypotheses in our current Niwot VIII proposal, and logistical support—in the form of transportation, equipment use, data entry and processing— is available for all graduate students.
 Potential CU Boulder graduate students should apply for admission to the university through normal channels.
 Graduate students from other universities are encouraged to contact a current Niwot Ridge investigator should they wish to conduct research on the ridge.

-Opportunities for Grad Students to Get involved
+Opportunities for Graduate Students to Get involved

 Attend our Monthly All-Hands Meetings and Data Sessions